fone4u/hadoop_explorations/README.md

 Hi,

-I'm trying to catch up on all new and cool Hadoop technology by trying to solve problems with it.
+I'm catching up with all new and cool Hadoop technology while trying to solve problems with it.
 I'll post my findings here.
+Stay tuned!

 // Magnus